<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.aintyomamasblog.com/?p=654</guid>

+<description><![CDATA[As a woman, I often think about the time before my birth and what my female ancestors had to endure.
 For centuries, women have had to fight to establish equality in a very paternalistic society.
 Women had to band together to form the Suffrage Movement.
-Women fought for equality during the Civil Rights Movement and created [...]]]></description>
+Women fought for equality during the Civil Rights Movement and [...]]]></description>

-<content:encoded><![CDATA[<p></p><p><img class="alignright size-full wp-image-666" title="Married and Straight Against H8" src="http://www.aintyomamasblog.com/wp-content/uploads/2009/10/Married-and-Straight-Against-H81.jpg" alt="Married and Straight Against H8" width="266" height="209" />As a woman, I often think about the time before my birth and what my female ancestors had to endure.</p>
+<content:encoded><![CDATA[<p><img class="alignright size-full wp-image-666" title="Married and Straight Against H8" src="http://www.aintyomamasblog.com/wp-content/uploads/2009/10/Married-and-Straight-Against-H81.jpg" alt="Married and Straight Against H8" width="266" height="209" />As a woman, I often think about the time before my birth and what my female ancestors had to endure.</p>

 <p>For centuries, women have had to fight to establish equality in a very paternalistic society.
 Women had to band together to form the Suffrage Movement.
 Women fought for equality during the Civil Rights Movement and created the Feminist Movement when society still treated them like second-class citizens.
 In the last 100 years, women have been incredibly successful in overturning anti-discriminatory laws and creating new laws to protect our rights.
 There is no doubt that the time we live in now is markedly different than the era of our mothers and grandmothers.</p>